ROCm/HIP/docs/how-to/hip_porting_guide.md

 HIP can depend on rocclr, or CUDA as runtime

 * AMD platform
-On AMD platform, HIP uses Radeon Open Compute Common Language Runtime, called ROCclr.
+On AMD platform, HIP uses ROCm Compute Language Runtime, called ROCclr.
 ROCclr is a virtual device interface that HIP runtimes interact with different backends which allows runtimes to work on Linux , as well as Windows without much efforts.

 * NVIDIA platform